Creating a List with mixed data types

 fruits = ["apple", "banana", "cherry"]

-You can access list items by their index, change item values, and iterate through the list with loops.
+You can access list items by their index (starting at 0), change item values, and iterate through the list with loops.
 This flexibility makes lists a fundamental tool in Python programming.

 fruits = ["apple", "banana", "cherry"]